 The main landing gear leg bracket is attached to the fuselage main spar rear part.
-The flap control lever bearing is located on the upper side of the fuselage main spar.

 The vertical tail unit is of sandwich construction.
 The horizontal tail unit is attached to the VTU front part with the two pins and the one screw.